 Who Can Sign Up

 This could not be simpler.
-All you do is fill out a short form with some minimal information (name, email, country, etc.) Then, you are taken to a page with a short video to watch.
-I definitely recommend watching the whole thing as the process of signing up and actually doing the work is explained in detail.
+All you do is fill out a short form with some minimal information (name, email, country, etc.) Then, you watch a short video.
+There's lots of important info in this video, so watch it all the way to the end.

 After you watch the video, you can go to the next screen where you take a short exam.
 Note that if you list years of experience while registering, someone in recruiting may (depending on experience listed and their needs) reach out to you for a different test track.